 Here's what a heart-smart exercise routine should include:

 At least 5 minutes of warm-up.
 Starting your exercise session gradually helps avoid injury to your muscles and joints and minimizes aches and pains later.
 Take some deep breaths.
+If you are planning on a vigorous workout, make your warm-up period longer.

 Moderate exercise.
 Exercise moderately for at least 30 minutes, 5 days each week.
 Don't exercise to the point of total breathlessness.
 You should be able to carry on a conversation while exercising.